ashwon13/Ubuntu-checklist-CAP-CyberPatriot/README.md

 After each event checck your score if you lose a point then just control z your last step.

-also i will be posting ubuntu images in the future on my website http://ashwin.fixotech.net/ and thanks for Chaalan for hooking me up and helping me out when I made this.
+also i will be posting ubuntu images in the future on my website http://ashwin.fixotech.net/ and thanks for Chaalan for hooking me up and helping me out when I first joined CyberPatriot and for creating this website for me.
 I would also like to thank Pawsat for helping me out with Linux.
 I would lastly thank T. Dogan for grinding Ubuntu and Linux with me all those days.